But no matter how hard you try, the conversions aren’t coming.

 2. Analyze your analytics

-Google Analytics is a free and easy way to learn more about the activity happening on your website.
+Website analytics platforms (whether Google Analytics or Hotjar) are a free and easy way to learn more about the activity happening on your website.
 However, it’s not just a goldmine for website analytics; you can use their free data to build your customer profiles.

 Start by looking at basic details, such as: